 Fourteen-year-old Ahmed fled a life of uncertainty and suffering in Syria, only to lose his father on the perilous journey to the shores of Europe.
 Thirteen-year-old Max never wanted to move from America to Brussels, Belgium and continue his life of failure, this time at a French-speaking school.
 But with one startling discovery, Max and Ahmed’s worlds collide, changing everything they know about heroism, hope, and love.

-Available in translation in French, Dutch, Swedish, Danish, Norwegian, Italian, Spanish, Catalan, Greek, Portuguese (Brazil edition, Portugal edition), Korean, Chinese, Polish, Czech, and Mandarin.
+Available in translation in French, Dutch, Swedish, Danish, Norwegian, Italian, Spanish, Catalan, Greek, Portuguese (Brazil edition, Portugal edition), Korean, Chinese, Polish, Czech, Mandarin and Farsi.

 A 2018 New York Times Notable